 - The Stoner: He admits he knows little, if anything, about Pokémon.
 He took the job because it was the easiest grant to apply for and uses his monthly paycheck for pot.
 He ordered a bicycle full of illegal drugs and was seen in a smoke-laced Herb Shop toward the end of the series.
 He also comments that he was high when Rusty went to him and picked up "Pikachu" the Kakuna, which Tree thought was a paperweight.

 - For Want of a Nail: This version of Rusty lived a life identical to his previous counterpart right up until the first few seconds of the first episode.
-It seems working at his dad's Deli did a world of good for the kid.
+Rather than become a Pokemon trainer, he stays behind and works at the deli, albeit by his other self telling him that he will become a great trainer by doing so. and he's technically not wrong given that he helps Perfect Bidoof do a HeelFace Turn.

 - Good Counterpart: This Rusty isn't as Lethally Stupid as regular Rusty and seems content on not being a Pokémon master.